-Last night I wrote down some of the things that the kids said.
+Last night I wrote down some of the things the kids said.
 I wish I could reproduce their handwriting because the misspelled words and everything were a part of what he received.

-• One said, “I would ask them to love me.”
+- One said, “I would ask them to love me.”

-• “I’d ask my dad to read the Bible and pray with me.”
+- “I’d ask my dad to read the Bible and pray with me.”

-• “I wish they’d listen to what I say.
+- “I wish they’d listen to what I say.
 It might be important.”

-• “My father doesn’t talk to me at all.”
+- “My father doesn’t talk to me at all.”

-• “I’d like them to listen to me as if I were worth something.”
+- “I’d like them to listen to me as if I were worth something.”

-• “I wish that they’d explain things before they begin shouting and yelling.”
+- “I wish that they’d explain things before they begin shouting and yelling.”

-• “I wish they’d stop fighting because I get (And there are four “very’s” in this sentence) very, very, very, very hurt.”
+- Another said, “Not to argue so much.
+And I wish my dad would quit drinking and my mom is mad all the time.
+I wish they’d stop fighting because I get (And there are four “very’s” in this sentence) very, very, very, very hurt.”

 - “I wish that they’d get back together.”